-Note that the RMS current in these tables is lower than the maximum specified in the installation guide, since the latter is a worst-case value provided for safety reasons which takes account of permitted supply voltage imbalance.
-The motor efficiency also affects the current, a standard Eff2 motor has been assumed.
+Note that the RMS current in these tables may differ from the maximum specified in the installation guide, since the latter is a worst-case value provided for safety reasons which takes account of permitted supply voltage imbalance.
+The motor efficiency also affects the current, a standard Eff2 4-pole motor has been assumed.